 More or less I try to use 1 hour of my daily life productively.
 I drive so no active work can be done during my commute.
 Somedays I can listen to audiobooks or podcasts apart of listening to NPR.

 We live in the Miami suburb, traffic is not bad, not a bumper to bumper anyway.
 Commuters living in bigger cities face a nightmare every day to get to work.

 Irrespective of your mode of commute, you can use this time somewhat more productive way.
-Think about what you do at present and then compare it with the options below and see how you can spend your time on the best outcome.
+Think about what you do at present and then compare it with the options below and see if you can better use your time.

 Tips to Make Most Of YourCommute Time